xinhe-lab/GSFA/README.md

 repository useful for your work, please cite:

 > Yifan Zhou, Kaixuan Luo, Lifan Liang, Mengjie Chen and Xin He.
-> A novel Bayesian factor analysis method improves detection of genes and
+> A new Bayesian factor analysis method improves detection of genes
-> biological processes affected by perturbations in single-cell CRISPR screening.
+> and biological processes affected by perturbations in single-cell CRISPR screening.
-> [*bioRxiv* doi: 10.1101/2022.02.13.480282][biorxiv] (2022).
+> Nat Methods.
+(2023). doi: 10.1038/s41592-023-02017-4.
+PMID: 37770710.

 ## License